zakhaev26/TerraHealth/README.md

 - We used OpenAI api for answering the queries of users.
 - Computed BMI and BMR meters value in the backend using Node and Express.
 - Blogs written by content team,gathered by popular resources over net and own curations.
+-Web app also available in android app version.

 # In-App Images: